fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 31: **Steven Shapin, "How to Eat like a Gentleman," 21-48.**

+*Reading Guide:* How are the _kinds_ sources examined in this reading different from what we've considered so far?
+How does the dietary advice differ?
+To what extent were plain and simple meals a dietary as opposed to social concern?
+What did nationality have to do with dietary choices?
+How does grandmotherly expertise conflict with medical expertise?
+What did it mean to "live physically"?
+Why would anyone want to?
+How does this idea connect with the Cowan reading from last Friday? "_Is it so great a thing to be alive?_" Do you see any vestiges of English gentlemanly dietary advice in modern America dietary advice?
+What do you consider the most important points from the last section--much of which we will return to in various ways throughout the semester?

 2: **George Cheyne, An Essay on Regimen," i-xxiv.** Here's our first excursion into a primary source without translation (making its eccentricities even more apparent).
 The language seems weird at first (and it is, compared to ours) but you get used to it after a few pages.
 Given what we've read about diet and health before, did anything in here surprise you?